25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - We then create a second template that leverages that security group
 - For this, we use the `Fn::ImportValue` function
-- You can’t delete the underlying stack until all the references are deleted too.
+- You can't delete the underlying stack until all the references are deleted too.

 ```yaml
 Resources: